gtxaspec/winix_wac6300_retrofit/README.md

-# Winix WAC6300 Smart Air Purifier Retrofit
+# Winix WAC6300/WAC5500 Smart Air Purifier Retrofit

-Transform your Winix WAC6300 air purifier into a smart home device with full Home Assistant integration while maintaining all original functionality.
+Transform your Winix WAC6300 or WAC5500 air purifier into a smart home device with full Home Assistant integration while maintaining all original functionality.

 ## ⚠️ SAFETY WARNING ⚠️

 **HIGH VOLTAGE HAZARD - RISK OF DEATH OR SERIOUS INJURY**

-The Winix WAC6300 power supply contains:
+The Winix WAC6300/WAC5500 power supply contains:
 - **330VDC** for the fan motor
 - **120VAC** mains voltage
 - High voltage capacitors that may retain charge even when unplugged